offchan42/Unity3D-Python-Communication/README.md

 ## TODO

 * [ ] Add a complicated example of how to use it for real
 * [ ] Show how to do this with SocketIO.
 SocketIO is another approach I found very viable and stable.
-I use `BestHTTP` package in Unity for SocketIO client and use `python-socketio` as python server.
+I use `BestHTTP` package in Unity for SocketIO client and use `python-socketio` as SocketIO server.
+And it does not have the issue of making Unity editor freezes.